jjwmcgregor/NodeSampleApp/README.md

 npm run test-integration
 ```

-## Adding an first comment to the app
+## Adding another change comment to the app